Seshelle/CFG_Rescale_webui/README.md

 # CFG_Rescale_webui
-Adds a CFG rescale option to A1111 webui for vpred models. implements features described in https://arxiv.org/pdf/2305.08891.pdf
+Adds a CFG rescale option to A1111 webui for vpred models.
+Implements features described in https://arxiv.org/pdf/2305.08891.pdf

 When installed, you will see a CFG slider below appear below the seed selection.